rtCamp/wpveda-book/content/convetions/plugins.md

 |-- img
 |-- page
 ```
-**class-plugin-name-admin.php** file is class file which is responciable for admin side functionality.
+**class-plugin-name-admin.php** is class file which is responciable for admin side functionality.

 **page** contains template file for admin side pages.